mattmc3/antidote/README.md

 antidote bundle < ${ZDOTDIR:-~}/.zsh_plugins.txt > ${ZDOTDIR:-~}/.zsh_plugins.zsh
 ```

-At any time to update our `.zsh_plugins.zsh` file.
-Now, we just need to source that file
+We can run this at any time to update our `.zsh_plugins.zsh` file.
+Now, we just need to
-in our `.zshrc`:
+source that file in our `.zshrc`:

 ```zsh
 # .zshrc